Billy MacKenzie: Death and legacy

-On 22 January 1997, Mackenzie killed himself by overdosing on a combination of paracetamol and prescription medication in a kennel in the garden of a bungalow he owned at Auchterhouse, Angus.
+On 22 January 1997, MacKenzie died by suicide, overdosing on a combination of paracetamol and prescription medication in a shed in his father's garden at Auchterhouse, Angus.
 He was 39 years old.
 Clinical depression and the death of his mother are believed to have contributed to his suicide.

 He was the subject of a biography by Tom Doyle, The Glamour Chase, in 1998.

-Siouxsie Sioux, a friend of Mackenzie, wrote the song "Say", revealing in the lyrics that they were going to meet just before his death.
+Siouxsie Sioux, a friend of MacKenzie, wrote the song "Say", revealing in the lyrics that they were going to meet just before his death.
 The song was released as a single by Siouxsie's second band the Creatures in 1999.
-The Cure song "Cut Here" in 2001, written by Robert Smith, a friend of Mackenzie, is about the regret Smith felt about seeing Mackenzie a few weeks before his death backstage at a Cure concert, and not giving him any of his "precious time" and fobbing him off.
-For her fifth studio album Medúlla (2004), the Icelandic singer Björk considered singing a beyond the grave duet with Mackenzie using recordings given to her by his father, but eventually decided against it.
-In 2006, the Norwegian singer Jenny Hval, under the name Rockettothesky, released her debut single "Barrie for Billy Mackenzie" as a tribute.
+The Cure song "Cut Here" in 2001, written by Robert Smith, a friend of MacKenzie, is about the regret Smith felt about seeing MacKenzie a few weeks before his death backstage at a Cure concert, and not giving him any of his "precious time" and fobbing him off.
+For her fifth studio album Medúlla (2004), the Icelandic singer Björk considered singing a beyond the grave duet with MacKenzie using recordings given to her by his father, but eventually decided against it.
+In 2006, the Norwegian singer Jenny Hval, under the name Rockettothesky, released her debut single "Barrie for Billy MacKenzie" as a tribute.
 In the immediate aftermath of his death, his bandmate Alan Rankine and the label briefly considered resurrecting the band under the name the Associate.

-Between 9 and 27 June 2009, a play entitled Balgay Hill about the story of Mackenzie's life was showing at Dundee Repertory Theatre, in Mackenzie's home town.
-It tells the story of his life through the eyes of four fictional characters, and the title of the play derives from the name of the Dundee cemetery where Mackenzie was buried.
+Between 9 and 27 June 2009, a play entitled Balgay Hill about the story of MacKenzie's life was showing at Dundee Repertory Theatre, in MacKenzie's home town.
+It tells the story of his life through the eyes of four fictional characters, and the title of the play derives from the name of the Dundee cemetery where MacKenzie was buried.

 The novel Spying on Strange Men (2012) by Carole Morin, contains the following section:

 "I checked my face in the mirror, opened the book about Billy Mackenzie.

 One day at Billy's house his dad brought in a cake and Billy said, 'That cake is like your aunty's hat.'

 'That image kept replaying in my mind, another memory of something I didn't witness, as James came out of the bathroom.

 'What are you reading?' he asked.

 'A book,' I said, flicking to the end where Billy kills himself and goes to sleep for ever in the dog basket."